 Leslie Controls Inc.

 Tampa’s Leslie Controls Inc. is a manufacturing company that produces and distributes steam valves, water pressure valves and regulators to the military, power plants, processing plants, and more.
-In fact, for many years, the company was responsible for providing their products and equipping the United States Navy vessels during World War I and World War II.
+For many years, the company provided parts for United States Navy vessels during World War I and World War II.

-Before the Environmental Protection Agency’s (EPA) regulations on asbestos use, Leslie Controls once used asbestos in a variety of its parts and equipment, including pumps, gaskets, pipe parts, steam valves, and much more.
-Asbestos was extremely valued for its strong ability to withstand heat, its fireproof properties, and its ability to insulate.
-However, even though asbestos is strong and adaptable, it is also dangerously toxic when ingested.
+Before the Environmental Protection Agency’s (EPA) regulations on asbestos use, Leslie Controls used asbestos in many of its parts and equipment, including pumps, gaskets, pipe parts, steam valves, and much more.
+Asbestos was valued for its ability to withstand heat and its fireproof and insulating properties.

 Asbestos use resulted in numerous of lawsuits against Leslie Controls, not only from those who worked directly for the company in manufacturing, but also from people who worked with and around the products sold by the company, such as military veterans.

 In 2010, the company filed for Chapter 11 bankruptcy, with over 1,000 asbestos personal injury claims against them.
-Per court documents, a good majority of the claims stemmed asbestos use on United States Navy vessels, primarily from the 1940s through the mid-1980s.
+Many of the claims stemmed from asbestos use on United States Navy vessels, primarily from the 1940s through the mid-1980s.

-As part of the reorganization plan with their bankruptcy, a trust fund, entitled the Leslie Controal Asbestos Personal Trust, was established in 2011 with an estimated $75 million.
-The trust fund was created as a way to compensate all future asbestos-related cases against Leslie Controls.
-According to the filing documents, claims were accepted up until September 2012.
+As part of the reorganization plan with their bankruptcy, a trust fund, entitled the Leslie Control Asbestos Personal Trust, was established in 2011 with an estimated $75 million.

 - Steam and control valves